 Learn how One Identity Privilege Manager for Sudo helps UNIX/Linux users enhance sudo privileged account management with a centralized policy server and quick access control reporting.

-Privilege Manager for Sudo, now a part of the Privileged Access Suite for Unix, enables your organization to extend sudo with a central policy server, centralized management of sudo and the sudoers’ policy file, as well as centralized reporting on sudoers’ access rights and activities, and keystroke logging of activities performed through sudo.
-With Privilege Manager for Sudo plug ins, your organization can take privileged account management through sudo to the next level across a number of Unix/Linux servers.
+Privilege Manager for Sudo, part of the Privileged Access Suite for Unix, enables centralized management for sudoer policy files.
+Easily generate reports on sudoer access rights and activities, and keystroke logging of activities performed through sudo.
+With Privilege Manager for Sudo plug-ins, your organization can take privileged account management through sudo to the next level across a number of Unix/Linux servers.

-- Keystroke logging – Using the Privilege Manager for Sudo Keystroke Logging plug-in, you can track and log keystrokes of activities performed through sudo.
-The keystroke log gives you a comprehensive view of the activities performed and the commands that are executed across all systems.
-You can filter the report to help you quickly find the data you need.
+Using the Privilege Manager for Sudo Keystroke Logging plug-in, all keystrokes of activities performed through sudo are logged.
+The keystroke log report is a comprehensive view of the activities and commands that are executed across all systems.
+You can filter the log report to quickly find the data you need.

-- Separation of duty enforcement – Using the Management Console for Unix, you can enforce the concept of separation of duty (SoD).
-The console enables you to assign users to a role, and based on the role, only be allowed permissions to perform certain tasks.
+Using the Management Console for Unix, you can enforce the concept of separation of duty (SoD) and assign users a role, which allows them to only execute a defined set of tasks and no more.

-- Sudo Offline Policy Cache – Provides your organization service continuity in the event of a network or server outage.
+Provides your organization with service continuity in the event of a network or server outage.